LGBTQ rights in Tennessee

-Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in the U.S. state of Tennessee may experience some legal challenges that non-LGBTQ residents do not.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in the U.S. state of Tennessee face legal challenges that non-LGBTQ residents do not.
 Same-sex sexual activity has been legal in the state since 1996.
 Marriage licenses have been issued to same-sex couples in Tennessee since the Supreme Court ruling in Obergefell v.
 Hodges on June 26, 2015.

 Human Rights Campaign's annual state report in 2024 classified Tennessee as one of the lowest-ranking states in the country for LGBTQ rights.
 Tennessee restricts the passage of anti‑discrimination municipal protections and possesses numerous laws which deny the rights of transgender individuals.

 Sodomy law

 The Tennessee Court of Appeals ruled unanimously that the state's sodomy statute was unconstitutional in 1996 in the case of Campbell v.
 Sundquist, and the law was subsequently repealed by the state legislature the same year.

 In November 2023, the city of Murfreesboro within Rutherford County, Tennessee formally removed "homosexuality" from its local ordinance that criminalizes it after being ordered to do so by U.S. District Judge Waverly D. Crenshaw on October 20, 2023.
 The ruling stated that the city "shall not" enforce any code that uses the term "homosexuality" in the definition of "sexual conduct".
 The Tennessee Equality Project had an ongoing suit in the matter, which has since settled.
 (See Drag Performances § City of Murfreesboro for more information.)